 Standardize the terminology and means to perform fault handling.

 Standardize a set of mechanisms for detecting and treating error conditions so that all languages to the extent possible could use them.
-This does not mean that all languages should use the same mechanisms as there should be a variety, but each of the mechanisms should be standardized.
+This does not mean that all languages use the same mechanisms, but each of the mechanisms needs standardization.

-Select list of what a language should have or do.
-These were extracted from guidance to language designers from subclause 6.X.6 in TR 24772-1.
-Wording has been adjusted to provide a more general context, where applicable.
+B.2 The following principles may be useful to developers of individual language standards.

-Floating point should adhere to a recognized standard definition
+1. Standardized arithmetic adheres to recognized standard definitions, preferably:

-A language should adhere to ISO/IEC/IEC 60559 Floating-Point arithmetic [30].
+ISO/IEC/IEC 60559 Floating-Point arithmetic [30].

-A language should adhere to ISO/IEC 10967-1:2012 Part 1: Integer and floating point arithmetic, and ISO/IEC 10967-2:2001, Part 2: Elementary numerical functions.
+ISO/IEC 10967-1:2012 Part 1: Integer and floating-point arithmetic.

+ISO/IEC 10967-2:2001, Part 2: Elementary numerical functions.

-Conversions should be type-safe
+Standardized conversions are type-safe, and therefore:

-A language should not allow unchecked casts or should make them immediately recognizable as being unsafe.
+Avoid use of unchecked casts or marking them to be immediately recognizable as unsafe.

-A language should provide mechanisms to prevent programming errors due to conversions.
+Provide mechanisms to prevent programming errors due to conversions.

-Bounds checking should be mandatory
+Automatic bounds checks are performed:

-A language should perform automatic bounds checking on accesses to array elements, unless the compiler or static analysis can statically determine that the check is unnecessary.
+Automatically check bounds on accesses to array elements, unless the compiler or static analysis can statically determine that the check is unnecessary.

-Whole array operations should be provided

-A language should provide whole array operations, such as full array assignment and safe copying of arrays that may obviate the need to access individual elements.
+Provide whole array operations, such as full array assignment and safe copying of arrays, to obviate the need to access individual elements.

-Subprograms, and in particular libraries, should have contracts for callers
+Subprograms, and in particular library-based subprograms, have contracts for callers

 Provide language mechanisms to formally specify preconditions and postconditions.

+The language specifies mechanisms to describe the signatures of subprograms.

-Language-defined libraries should provide the preconditions and postconditions for each call so that function arguments can be validated during compilation, execution or via other static analysis tools.
+Language-defined libraries provide the preconditions and postconditions for each call so that function arguments can be validated during compilation, analysis by other static analysis tools, or during execution.

-A language should specify means to describe the signatures of subprograms.

-Overflow errors should be detected and handled
+Overflow errors are detected and handled

-Language should provide facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
-Ideally, the selection among these alternatives could be made by the programmer.
+Provide facilities to specify either an error, a saturated value, or a modulo result when numeric overflow occurs.
+Ideally, the selection among these alternatives is made by the programmer.

-Undefined/unspecified/implementation defined behaviour should be minimized
+Undefined, unspecified and implementation-defined behaviours are minimized

-A language should provide a list of undefined, unspecified and implementation-defined behaviours.
+Provide a list of undefined, unspecified and implementation-defined behaviours.

-A language should minimize the amount of unspecified and undefined behaviours and minimize the number of possible behaviours for any construct with unspecified behaviour.
+Minimize the amount of unspecified and undefined behaviours.

+Minimize the number of possible behaviours for any construct with unspecified behaviour.

-Use of deprecated features should be diagnosed
+Use of deprecated features is diagnosed

-A language should provide language mechanisms that optionally disable deprecated language features, in particular where deprecation for security or safety reasons. (this one could be dropped in place of a more worthy “top 10” recommendation)
+Provide mechanisms that optionally disable deprecated language features, in particular where deprecation for security or safety reasons.

-Synchronization among parallel/concurrent constructs should be supported
+Synchronization among parallel/concurrent constructs are supported

-A language should create primitives that let applications specify regions of sequential access to data using mechanisms such as protected regions, Hoare monitors, or synchronous message passing between threads.
+Provide primitives that let applications specify regions of sequential access to data using mechanisms such as protected regions, Hoare monitors, or synchronous message passing between code segments executing concurrently.

-Termination of for loops should be easier to guarantee
+Termination of for loops is guaranteed

-A language should add an identifier type for loop control that cannot be modified by anything other than the loop control construct.
-(Add the notion of 1-time evaluation of the bounds) (consider in main document also)
+Provide an iterator type for loop control such that the value of the iterator is immutable within the body of the loop

 Annex C (informative) Language Specific Vulnerability Template

-Each language-specific Part should have the following heading information and initial sections:
+Each language-specific Part has the following heading information and initial sections: